minio/docs/source/includes/common-replication.rst

 MinIO relies on the immutability protections provided by :ref:`versioning <minio-bucket-versioning>` to support replication and resynchronization.

-Use :mc-cmd:`mc version info` to validate the versioning status of both the source and remote buckets.
+Use :mc:`mc version info` to validate the versioning status of both the source and remote buckets.
-Use the :mc-cmd:`mc version enable` command to enable versioning as necessary.
+Use the :mc:`mc version enable` command to enable versioning as necessary.

 If you exclude a prefix or folder from versioning within the source bucket, MinIO cannot replicate objects within that folder or prefix.